alexrivadeneira/i2js/outline.md

 * Create an interactive web application from scratch using JavaScript (demo)

 ### Guidelines
 * Pay attention to the right things - please be alert when I'm talking.
-It's difficult to put aside your code, but I'm trying to point out what I think are important concepts.
+It's difficult to put aside your code, but I'm trying to point out information that might be helpful when you're working independently.
 * We'll alternate between lecture with the group and time to work individually.
 * We all work at different paces and have different experience.
 * There are additional volunteers to help out if you're getting stuck, but please remember, there are only 1-3 instructors and many students!